sneaky-potato/sneaky-potato.github.io/README.md

 Just open it and see for yourself?

-Uggh don't mind but there was no point of creating this README but then it wouldn't look good when I'd open the repo page :P
+Ugh don't mind but there was no point of creating this README but then it wouldn't look good when I'd open the repo page :P

 ## Domain